NavyDevilDoc/AI_Hangman_w_RL/README.md

 moments, I got to a point where I saw actual training happening.
 At some point, I dug into Deep-Q Networks but ultimately went away from that because I wasn't quite following what was going on, and if I can't explain it to myself, I can't explain it to anyone else.

+UPDATE:
+The DQN experiment was interesting but in the end, my computer couldn't keep up with the amount of memory needed to fully realize a true result, as Spyder would throw a fatal error and reset the environment entirely.
+After some tinkering and really learning how to build effective classes, which is new for me, I settled on the script you all see here.
+There's plenty of room for improvement, mind you, as my test word win percentage got to 60% and that was it.
+I'd really like to beef up the word list, but I just don't have time.

+Take it and run, folks.
+Improve it however you see fit!